ExpediaGroup/graphql-component/README.md

 ### The future

 The intent of this work is to be published as a module at some point.
+For now it is published as an alpha.

 ### Repository structure

-- `graphql-component` - the GraphQLComponent and supporting code.
-- `property-component` - a component implementation.
+- `examples/property-component` - a component implementation.
-- `reviews-component` - a component implementation.
+- `examples/reviews-component` - a component implementation.
-- `listing-component` - a component implementation composing `Property` and `Reviews`.
+- `examples/listing-component` - a component implementation composing `Property` and `Reviews`.
-- `server` - the "application".
+- `examples/server` - the "application".

 ### Running

-Can be run with `node server/index.js`
+Can be run with `node examples/server/index.js`

 ### Debugging

-Enable debug logging with `DEBUG=graphql-components:*`
+Enable debug logging with `DEBUG=graphql-component:*`

 ### Activating fixtures